harbour/core/README.md

    and does not represent any future commitment by the participants of the project.

+   This and related documents use the term "recommended" for practices and tools *tested most*, *focused on*, *used and deployed* by the maintainer/developer of this fork.
+While this is strongly believed to result in the best Harbour experience for most situations, it's ultimately a subjective decision.
+If you don't like it, use anything you feel the best.

 ---
 This document Copyright &copy;&nbsp;2009&ndash;2015 Viktor Szakáts (vszakats.net/harbour)<br />